boopathikumar018/docsify-darklight-theme/docs/configuration.md

 You can configure the colors for light and dark mode using **docsify config object** as follows.

+### Default browser theme detection

+`docsify-darklight-theme` will automatically **detect default theme used by browser** (only supported browsers) and set theme to your website accordingly.
+In non-supported browsers, theme which you are mentioned in config variable `defaultTheme` inside `darklightTheme` configuration object will be applied otherwise it will set `dark theme` as default theme.
+If the user changes the theme and it will be saved.
+When they open the website again saved theme will be served.
+You can follow below steps for configuration.

 ### Variable structure

 In your **docsify config object** on `index.html` add the below object with your own variables as follows: